 Risk Summary of Control Mechanisms Changes to LGPS regulations, e.g. more favourable benefits package, potential new entrants to scheme, e.g. part-time employees or effect of tiered contribution rates with effect from 1 April 2008 The Administering Authority is alert to the potential creation of additional liabilities and administrative difficulties for employers and itself.
 It considers all consultation papers issued by the DCLG and comments Changes to national pension requirements and/or HM Revenue & Customs rules where appropriate.
+The results of the Hutton review are not expected to affect the Fund until after the 2013 valuation, and so will be incorporated at that time.
+Any changes to member contribution rates or benefit levels will be carefully communicated with members to minimise possible optouts or adverse actions.
 The Administering Authority will consult employers where it considers that it is appropriate.